 One of the very best ways to keep your energy clean is to stop gossiping.
-Talking about people behind their back is mean and you just shouldn’t do it.
+Talking about people behind their back gives us an ego boost and makes us feel better about ourselves in the moment, but that doesn’t mean we should do it.
 Sometimes is hard to keep your opinions and thoughts to yourself, especially if you’re sitting with a group of people who are gossiping, but just bite your tongue and try not to get involved.

 26. Notice when you’re being negative and stop